aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 _secure_, and then introduce the SOP as a mechanism that attempts to achieve the required security properties.

-We will then see that the SOP can be sometimes too restrictive, getting in the way of a web application's proper functioning.
-So we introduce four different techniques that are commonly used to bypass the restrictions that are imposed by the policy.
+We will then see that the SOP can sometimes be too restrictive, getting in the way of a web application's proper functioning.
+So we will introduce four different techniques that are commonly used to bypass the restrictions that are imposed by the policy.